will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

     }
     ```

     This function may look pure at first glance, but in fact it has side effects.
-The array `push` method mutates the `myArray` argument - this non-local state mutation is very common and is often a cause of bugs.
+The array `push` method mutates `myArray` - this non-local state mutation is a very common cause of bugs.

+    It is a good idea to be aware of which JavaScript array methods are [Mutator methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype#Mutator_methods).
+If we need to use one of these methods then we can then create a copy of the array and mutate the copy instead:

+    ```js
+    function appendToArray(myArray, item) {
+        return ([ ...myArray ]).push(item);
+    }
+    ```

 3. **It mutates non-local state via it's `this` binding.**